-The paper is organised as follows.
-In section \ref{theory}, we introduce all the necessary theoretical concepts to model measurement errors in quantum computers and how a Bayesian approach can be used to infer the correct outcomes from the noisy ones, provided the knowledge of the detector noise matrix.
-Furthermore, we introduce a novel algorithm to implement the Bayesian measurement error mitigation scheme when dealing with multi-qubit measurements.
-We provide a complete step-by-step procedure which is efficient and feasible for current quantum computing devices, and show how to adapt it for different type of available measurement data, being it binary outcome, i. e.
-"0"s or "1"s, or raw analog readout detector signal, e.g. IQ-clouds for superconducting QPUs.
+{The paper is organized as follows.
+In Section \ref{theory}, we present the theoretical foundations necessary to model measurement errors in quantum computers.
+We demonstrate how a Bayesian approach can be employed to infer the true outcomes from noisy measurements, assuming prior knowledge of the detector noise matrix.
+Additionally, we introduce a novel algorithm for implementing Bayesian measurement error mitigation in the context of multi-qubit measurements.
+The proposed method includes a detailed, step-by-step procedure suitable for current quantum hardware.
+We also describe how to adapt this framework to various types of measurement data, including binary outcomes (i.e., "0"s and "1"s) and unprocessed analog signals, such as IQ readout data for superconducting QPUs \cite{krantz2019quantum}.}

-In section \ref{scaling}, we benchmark our implementation of Bayesian measurement error mitigation running quantum algorithms on an actual quantum computer.
-We show how the algorithm can be efficiently applied to improve readout accuracy for multi-qubit experiments and how the performances of the mitigation scheme scale with the number of qubit and the number of measurements.
+In Section \ref{scaling}, we benchmark our implementation of Bayesian measurement error mitigation by running quantum algorithms on actual quantum hardware.
+We demonstrate how the algorithm can be efficiently applied to improve readout accuracy in multi-qubit experiments and show how the performance of the mitigation scheme scales with both the number of qubits and the number of measurements for the chosen examples.